luickk/AiPoweredGameOfLife/README.md

 The goal of the project is create a neural net which trains on finding most "creative" form of life.
 The idea is to iterate over different fitness parameters to find the most interesting form of autonomous life.

-Intersting parameters:
+Interesting parameters:
 - Simple complexity <br>
 The simpleComplexity parameter represents the amounts of operations (rules) applied per game.
 It represents the complexity for a certain match field.
-Maximizing for this parameter probably equals in an absolutely chaotic system since only increasing the complexity is not really helpfull to find stable life.
+Maximizing for this parameter probably equals in an absolutely chaotic system since only increasing the complexity is not really helpful to find stable life.

 - Entropy <br>
 The entropy parameter returns the entropy of a match field.